ProtocolONE/ptah-docs/content/docs/marketing.md

 {{< figure src="/images/VIDEO.png">}}

 {{< hint >}}
-Choose a video section from Ptah **FirstScreen** sections with video.
+To add a section with video, choose one of the **FirstScreen** sections with video from Ptah Section Library.
 {{< /hint >}}

 ***